apache/flink/docs/ops/security-ssl.zh.md

   - Configuring security for internal communication is exactly the same as in the example above.

-  - To secure the REST endpoint, you need to issue the REST endpoint's certificate such that it is valid for all hosts that the Flink master may get deployed to.
+  - To secure the REST endpoint, you need to issue the REST endpoint's certificate such that it is valid for all hosts that the JobManager may get deployed to.
 This can be done with a wild card DNS name, or by adding multiple DNS names.

   - The easiest way to deploy keystores and truststore is by YARN client's *ship files* option (`-yt`).
     Copy the keystore and truststore files into a local directory (say `deploy-keys/`) and start the YARN session as